 Motorcycles were invented when people began putting engines on bicycles in the late 1800s.
-Motorised tricycles were first imported into New Zealand in 1899, and by the early 1900s different motorcycle models were being brought in, mainly from England.
+The first motorised tricycle was brought to New Zealand in 1899, and by the early 1900s different motorcycle models were being brought in, mainly from England.
 One-off home-built motorised bicycles also began to appear around the country.

 In the first decade of the 1900s, hundreds of motorcycles were imported each year.
 By 1915 yearly imports totalled over 2,000.